mgd020/mjml-python/README.md

-# mjml-python
+# `mjml-python`

-Compile MJML at runtime without an external Node service/process.
-It is a Python wrapper for [MRML](https://github.com/jdrouet/mrml) (Rust port of [MJML](https://github.com/mjmlio/mjml)).
+Compile MJML at runtime **without** a Node.js service, external API, or subprocess.
+`mjml-python` is a Python wrapper around the Rust MJML engine [MRML](https://github.com/jdrouet/mrml), a high-performance port of the official [MJML](https://github.com/mjmlio/mjml).

 ## Why

+Using MJML traditionally requires either:

+- running the Node.js-based MJML CLI as a subprocess, or
+- calling an external MJML API service.

+Both approaches add memory overhead, latency, operational complexity, and cost.

 From [MRML](https://github.com/jolimail/mrml#why):

 > A Node.js server rendering an MJML template takes around 20 MB of RAM at startup and 130 MB under stress test.
 In Rust, less than 1.7 MB at startup and a bit less that 3 MB under stress test.
 The Rust version can also handle twice as many requests per second.

-All of that is without considering http transaction cost when using a node service or process.
+This does **not** include the additional HTTP round-trip cost when using a Node service or the pricing of third-party API providers.

+By embedding the Rust engine directly, `mjml-python` avoids all external dependencies while retaining full MJML compatibility.

-## How
+## Installation

 Install from [PyPI](https://pypi.org/project/mjml-python/):